-Chad Martinovich will be entering his fifth season at the helm of MIT’s football program.
+Chad Martinovich completed his seventh season as the head coach at MIT in 2015.
 He made the trek to Cambridge from Rensselaer Polytechnic Institute (RPI), where he served as the defensive coordinator for four years.

-Since arriving in Cambridge, Martinovich has steadily built the MIT football program into one of the fastest improving programs in the NEFC.
-Martinovch has seen win rise as well, with his 2012 team posting a winning record for the first time in 13 years to earn him NEFC Boyd Division Coach of the Year honors.
+Since arriving in Cambridge, Martinovich has steadily built MIT football into one of the fastest improving programs in the NEFC.
+Martinovich has seen win totals rise as well, culminating in a 10-1 record in 2014 that earned him the NEFC Coach of the Year, New England Football Writers College Division Coach of the Year, ECAC Coach of the Year and the American Fotball Coaches Association (AFCA) Region I Division III Coach of the Year honors.

-Starting his coaching career as a defensive line coach at Bucknell in 1994, Martinovich moved to coach linebackers at Hamilton College (1995-97) before switching to the offensive side of the ball as the receivers coach at Albany in 1997, before accepting Offensive Coordinator positions at Swarthmore College (1998-00) and then back at Hamilton (2001-03).
-He has coached several All-Americans, numerous All-Conference performers, and had a player earn a spot at an NFL training camp.
+Starting his coaching career as a defensive line coach at Bucknell in 1994, Martinovich moved to coach linebackers at Hamilton College (1995-97) before switching to the offensive side of the ball as the receivers coach at Albany in 1997.
+He then moved on to become the offensive coordinator at Swarthmore College (1998-00) and then back at Hamilton (2001-03).
+He has coached several All-Americans, numerous all-conference performers, and had a player earn a spot at an NFL training camp.

 Martinovich currently resides in Natick, Mass. with his wife, Erin, and their children, Hailey and Tyler.